 Shrimp Po’ Boy Recipe

-This lighter shrimp po’ boy recipe is piled high with seasoned grilled shrimp served on crispy toasted French rolls, topped with creamy Cajun remoulade sauce.
+This shrimp po’ boy recipe is piled high with seasoned shrimp served on crispy toasted French rolls, topped with creamy Cajun remoulade sauce.
+So easy to make!

 One taste and it is obvious why the sandwich recipe has lasted so very long.